Ready to take your leadership to the next level?

 The Foundation’s board believes that many societies, as well as the global system, are at or approaching inflection points.
 Institutions, paradigms, and societal norms are under enormous pressure to change, but old habits die hard, even if they no longer are adequate to deal with new realities.
 That puts great value on courageous leaders and innovative leadership.

-Our hope is to leverage mentors’ experiences and learnings—successes as well as failures—so that emerging leaders can seize their leadership opportunities as fully and as soon as possible.
+We hope to leverage mentors’ experiences and learnings—successes as well as failures—so that emerging leaders can seize their leadership opportunities as fully and as soon as possible.

 Who is eligible for the TLML Program?